woolgathering/boids/README.md

   - __start__: where to start in the file.
 0 is the beginning, 1 is the end.
   - __end__: where to end in the file.
 0 is the beginning, 1 is the end.

+### NoiseVol
+Controls volume using filtered noise.
+This causes the amplitude to not only become lower but also to 'crackle' like a broken/noisy signal or electricity.
+Multichannel signals would do well to use one of these on each channel.

+`.ar(in, level)`

+ - __in__: signal in
+ - __level__: 0-1

 ## Class Extensions

 ### File